austin-leung/Keys-to-Success/README.md

          * Move to the stepping stone in front of you

-   * Go back to the last location you stored (if none of the stones are valid)
+   * If none of the stones are valid, go back to the last location you stored

-   * Invoke the Recursive Abstraction
+   * Invoke the recursive abstraction

 ## Class, with Fields and Methods